SambaDuggirala/DNT_Recs/README.md

     image it makes.
 After it generates.
     The code has actually been optimised so it doesn't recompute colors if the next pixel is the same as the previous pixel.
+    Also, attached within the repository, is it midway through generating the synthwave.

 Task 2: